NunoDuarte/python_projects/README.md

 To run Pupil software from source comment the anaconda3 path exported to $PATH

+Also, you need to close and open a new terminal.
+Otherwise, it will say that some libraries are missing when they are correctly installed

 # Pupil
 For more information go to website https://github.com/pupil-labs/pupil